byu-oit/tfvm/packages/cli/README.md

 *A NodeJS-based CLI tool to manage terraform versions without needing admin access.*

-**This currently works for Windows but Mac/Linux compatibility is a work-in-progress.**
+**Currently, this only works on Windows.
+Mac/Linux compatibility is a work-in-progress.**

 ## Setup